cabaletta/baritone/INSTALL.md

 - How to use Baritone

 ## Acquiring a build of Baritone
-There are 3 methods of acquiring a build of Baritone (While it is still in development)
+There are two methods of acquiring a build of Baritone

 ### Official Release (Not always up to date)
 https://github.com/cabaletta/baritone/releases